Transatlantic flight: First transatlantic flights

 Vickers's team quickly assembled its plane and at around 1:45 p.m. on 14 June, while the Handley Page team was conducting yet another test, the Vickers plane took off from Lester's Field, in St John's, Newfoundland.

 Alcock and Brown flew the modified Vickers Vimy, powered by two Rolls-Royce Eagle 360 hp engines.
 It was not an easy flight, with unexpected fog, and a snow storm almost causing the crewmen to crash into the sea.
 Their altitude varied between sea level and 12000 ft and upon takeoff, they carried 865 imperial gallons (3,900 L) of fuel.
 They made landfall in Clifden, County Galway at 8:40 a.m. on 15 June 1919, not far from their intended landing place, after less than sixteen hours of flying.

 The Secretary of State for Air, Winston Churchill, presented Alcock and Brown with the Daily Mail prize for the first crossing of the Atlantic Ocean in "less than 72 consecutive hours".
-There was a small amount of mail carried on the flight making it also the first transatlantic airmail flight.

-The two aviators were awarded the honour of Knight Commander of the Most Excellent Order of the British Empire (KBE) one week later by King George V at Windsor Castle.
+There was a small amount of mail (3lb) carried on the flight making it also the first transatlantic airmail flight.
+The two aviators were knighted one week later by King George V at Windsor Castle.

 The first transatlantic flight by rigid airship, and the first return transatlantic flight, was made just a couple of weeks after the transatlantic flight of Alcock and Brown, on 2 July 1919.
 Major George Herbert Scott of the Royal Air Force flew the airship R34 with his crew and passengers from RAF East Fortune, Scotland to Mineola, New York (on Long Island), covering a distance of about 3000 mi in about four and a half days.

 The flight was intended as a testing ground for postwar commercial services by airship (see Imperial Airship Scheme), and it was the first flight to transport paying passengers.
-The R34 wasn't built as a passenger carrier, so extra accommodations was arranged by slinging hammocks in the keel walkway.
+The R34 wasn't built as a passenger carrier, so extra accommodations were arranged by slinging hammocks in the keel walkway.
 The return journey to Pulham in Norfolk, was from 10 to 13 July over some 75 hours.

 The first aerial crossing of the South Atlantic was made by the Portuguese naval aviators Gago Coutinho and Sacadura Cabral in 1922.
 Coutinho and Cabral flew from Lisbon, Portugal, to Rio de Janeiro, Brazil in stages, using three different Fairey III biplanes, and they covered a distance of 8383 km between 30 March and 17 June.